Scannagallo Igt Tuscan Red Super Tuscan Wine

 Varietal: 60% Sangiovese, 40% Cabernet Sauvignon.

-Winemaking: As for all the others wines we produce we do the hand made harvest.
-Scannagallo after matures 12 months in French medium toasted oak barrique.
+Winemaking: Handpicked harvest.
+12 months matured in French medium toasted oak barrique.

 Description: Intense ruby red colour tending to garnet with the ageing; persistent to the nose with scent of red fruits and spicy tones of pepper and coffee with full body and persistence.

 The Unofficial Star of Italy: Super Tuscan Wine.
 The term Super Tuscan was coined in the early 1980’s to describe a red blend from Tuscany.
 What makes “super Tuscan” wine different from other Tuscan wines (like Chianti) is the use of wine grapes that are not indigenous to Italy.